kylesimmonsKPMG/dotnet_tester/CONTRIBUTING.md

 <img width="878" alt="image" src="https://user-images.githubusercontent.com/123562599/216442741-3b9ff3e3-2bf2-4b6d-b4a6-2cf827fd3bf0.png">

 ### Pull Request Formatting
 A pull request is a request to merge one or more commits into a different branch, "pulling" from a local repository into the remote repository.
+When a commit is made, a pull request for that code is automatically
 ### Branching